Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param totalStakeProportionThresholds the proportion, in BPS,of total stake that
  * the signed stake of the certificate should meet.
 Each index corresponds to
  * a stake type in the `totalWeights` array in the `BN254OperatorSetInfo`
- * @return whether or not certificate is valid and meets proportion thresholds */ function verifyCertificateProportion(
+ * @return Whether or not certificate is valid and meets proportion thresholds
+ * @dev The `referenceTimestamp` in the `BN254Certificate` is used to determine the operator table to use for the verification
+ */
+function verifyCertificateProportion(
     OperatorSet memory operatorSet,